KittyGiraudel/sass-guidelines/index.md

 Magic numbers is an [old school programming](http://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants) term for "unnamed numerical constant".
 Basically, it's just a random number that happens to *just work*™ yet is not tied to any logical explanation.

 Needless to say **magic numbers are a plague and should be avoided at all costs**.
 When you cannot manage to find a reasonable explanation for a number to work, add an extensive comment explaining how you got there and why you think it works.
-Admitting you don't know why something works is still more helpful to the next developer than having to figure out what's going on.
+Admitting you don't know why something works is still more helpful to the next developer than them having to figure out what's going on.

 {% highlight scss %}
 /**